top of page

 3) Camera Angle For Pianists

 Here is one piano student's setup.
-It's more important for your teacher to see your feet, body, and hands, than it is to see a your face.
+It's more important for your teacher to see your feet, body, and hands, than it is to see your face in my opinion.
+I'm sure your face is lovely.

 4) Camera Angle for Wind Instruments